 Tad riding his goat-pulled carriage.
 Also another true bit of history.

 "Don' let 'im pardon any more deserters... zzzz...."

 Lincoln's not-so-epic speech during the flag-raising ceremony.

-Made even funnier because he's shown storing the written version of it in his hat.
+Made even funnier because, in a nod to well-known Lincoln lore, he's shown storing the written version of it in his hat.